Gaozzzz/Anonymous-1275/README.md

 ## Train and Test Settings

+### Datasets

 Please follow the instructions in Section 4.1 of the paper to properly split your dataset.
 After splitting the dataset, update the corresponding arguments in `train.py` and `test.py` accordingly.
+(Optional) You can refer to the work of MICCAI2020 https://github.com/DengPingFan/PraNet for related datasets.

 ### Train Settings